 And when you add up the hundreds of thousands who are scammed each year, this can translate into very big money.

-So what do work at home scams look like?
-Let’s take a look at some of the most popular:
+So what do these scams look like?
+Let’s take a look at some of the most popular ones:

 Envelope stuffing has been around since the Depression and is perhaps the most popular work at home scam.